mysociety/fixmystreet/updating/index.md

 ---
 layout: page
-title: Updating your code
+title: Updating your installation
 ---

-# Updating your code
+# Updating your installation

-<p class="lead">Keeping your code up to date means you get new features and bug
+<p class="lead">Keeping your installation up to date means you get new features
-fixes implemented by other users of the platform.</p>
+and bug fixes implemented by other users of the platform.</p>

 Please read the guidelines for [feeding back changes](/feeding-back/) -- if you follow those when working on your site it should be much easier for you to